HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Branch and link type instructions store the return address in a general register.
 While the new target address is computed in the memory access stage, the store of the return address is performed in the execute stage.
 An instruction at the branch target that references the general register where the returned address is stored will stall the pipeline for one cycle.

 Conditional branches are implemented with a static branch prediction scheme.
 Forward branches are predicted not taken, backward branches are predicted taken.
 The decision is predicted during the fetch and decode stage and if predicted correctly will result in no pipeline penalty.

+### Privilege changes

+Modern processors support the distinction between several privilege levels.
+Instructions can only access data or execute instructions when the privilege level matches the privilege level required.
+Two or four levels are the most common implementation.
+Changing between levels is often done with a kind of trap operation to a higher privilege level software, for example the operating system kernel.
+However, traps are expensive, as they cause a CPU pipeline to be flush when going through a trap handler.

+VCPU-32 follows the PA-RISC route of gateways.
+A special branch instruction will raise the privilege level when the instruction is executed on a gateway page.
+The branch target instruction continues execution with the privilege level specified by the gateway page.
+Return from a higher privilege level to a code page with lower privilege level, will automatically set the lower privilege level.

+In contrast to PA-RISC, VCPU-32 implement only two privilege levels, **user** and **priv** mode.
+The privilege status is not encoded in the instruction address, but rather in the process status word.
+A transition from user to privilege mode is accomplished by setting the "X" bit in the status register when the GATE instruction is executed on a gateway page with appropriate privilege mode settings.
+Each instruction fetch compares the privilege level of the page where the instruction is fetched from with the status register "P" bit.
+A higher privilege level on an execution page results in a privilege violation trap.
+A lower level of the execute page and a higher level in the status register will in an automatic demotion of the privilege level.
+If the architecture chooses one day to implement a four level privilege level protection architecture, the access rights fields and where to store the current execution privilege level needs to be revisited.
+Perhaps it should then just follow the PA-RISC architecture in this matter.

 ### Computational Instructions